 Have you been to the gas pump recently?
-Prices are rising rapidly and it's time for drivers to think smart.
+Prices fluctuates regularly and it's time for drivers to think smart.
 Remember these gas-saving tips:

 When Buying Gas

 Use regular gas, unless the car manufacturer tells you otherwise.
 Be sure the pump displays the correct grade and price per gallon.
 Check to see that the total price display starts at $0.00 and doesn’t “creep” up a few cents before squeezing the nozzle.
 Most stations now charge different prices for cash and credit.
 Pay cash and use self serve whenever you can.
 You will see a savings.
 Take advantage of gas sale days, when prices may be as much as 5 cents cheaper for certain grades.